obroadrick/stratified_athena/README.md

 A lot of this code is pulled straight from [the SUITE work](https://github.com/pbstark/CORLA18/tree/master/code) and some is pulled from [the minerva branch of r2b2](https://github.com/gwexploratoryaudits/r2b2/tree/minerva).

 This code is messy and ugly.
-For now I more focused on getting things working and producing meaningful results, less focused on code ready to be integrated into r2b2....
+For now I'm more focused on getting things working and producing meaningful results, less focused on code ready to be integrated into r2b2....

 Please ask me any questions that come up. obroadrick@gwu.edu